Quantitative Research and Evaluation Methods

 Quantitative Research Course Description

 Are you an evaluator, researcher, or social scientist who is looking to learn more about the basics of quantitative methods?
 These methods are commonly used when quantitative data and information can be incorporated to answer various questions about a program’s impact and fidelity of implementation.
-We will explore various quantitative methods including quasi-experimental and experimental designs, introduce some of the analytic techniques used in these designs, highlight issues related to the use of measurement (such as surveys) and databases, and present multiple examples of how this knowledge can be used in the real-world.
+In this introductory course, we will explore various quantitative methods including quasi-experimental and experimental designs, introduce some of the analytic techniques used in these designs, highlight issues related to the use of measurement (such as surveys) and databases, and present multiple examples of how this knowledge can be used in the real-world.

 This course is delivered in four interactive modules.
+This course is targeted to individuals who are relatively new to quantitative methods in research and evaluation.
 Read more about each of the modules below.
 Classes will take place online via Adobe Connect or Zoom.
 Certificates of completion will be provided at the end of the course to all participants who have successfully completed the modules.

 Please contact us with any questions at email@example.com.

 Module 1: Experimental & Quasi-Experimental Designs Part I